-After a slowdown in 2013, economic growth is projected to pick up gradually.
-While wage growth and low interest rates support private consumption, exports will be held back by weak economic growth in some of Estonia’s trading partners, including Finland and Russia.
+Economic growth is projected to strengthen gradually.
+Strong wage growth and falling unemployment will fuel private consumption growth.
+Exports, however, will be held back by weak economic growth in some of Estonia’s main trading partners and by losses in cost competitiveness due to high wage growth.

 Note: All data definitions based on internationally comparable standards and may differ in specific cases from common national definitions.